logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-java-harness/scripting-an-action-in-java/_index.md

     This registers that the action hello needs to be interpreted by this class, example.

-    **Note:** setActionScript\(\) is a member function of an object called AbtLIBRARY.
+{{<note>}} setActionScript\(\) is a member function of an object called AbtLIBRARY.
 This object represents the core interpreter library of TestArchitect, which has functions for common tasks like registering actions, retrieving arguments and reporting results of checks.

 7. Next, add an else-if clause \(in **bold**\) to the `if` block in the class’ divert\(\) method: